Do you have a busy schedule but feel alone?

 However, some things are exactly the same as back in the day.

-It doesn’t matter how our methods of communication have evolved over time, we constantly blame others for our misery.
+It doesn’t matter how our methods of communication have evolved over time, humans tend to constantly blame others for our misery.

 Feeling alone and not supported is showing up when we put our expectations on someone else, and we don’t include ourselves as part of the situation.

 The feeling of not being supported is made up by the ego.
-The ego prefers to look outside yourself for the answers instead of inside yourself.
+The ego prefers to look outside yourself for the answers instead of inside ourselves.

 Feeling alone is on You, not because of others.

-It’s a hard pill to swallow to realize that it’s not other people that makes you feel a certain way.
-It’s YOU that make you feel alone, because you allow yourself to feel that way.
+It’s a hard pill to swallow to realize that it’s not other people that makes us feel a certain way.
+It’s OURSELVES that make us feel alone, because we allow ourselves to feel that way.

 By the time I’m willing to do it, the opportunity to ask for help may be far gone.

-As humans we see ourselves as separate from others.
+As humans we often see ourselves as separate from others.